Using brands and products in film

 There are national as well as State laws in Australia that impose obligations on filmmakers in relation to tobacco products.
 In essence, these laws prohibit any advertisement (which is defined widely to mean more than the conventional idea of an advertisement) for tobacco products in a film or television broadcast in Australia.

 The Tobacco Advertising Prohibition Act 1992 (Cth) (TAP Act) aims to restrict the exposure of the public to messages and images that promote, encourage or persuade people to smoke or continue smoking.
-It prohibits incorporating a tobacco advertisement into a film and defines a tobacco advertisement as including a moving picture that gives publicity to, promotes or intends to promote:
+It prohibits incorporating a tobacco advertisement into a film and defines a ‘tobacco advertisement’ as including a moving picture that gives publicity to, promotes or intends to promote:

 Recent amendments in 2012 to the TAP Act place even greater restrictions on tobacco advertisements published electronically, including over the internet.
 These amendments are relevant to film makers who wish to upload to the internet or otherwise electronically publish films or film excerpts containing material which could be considered a tobacco advertisement.
 Film makers should be aware that they can be liable under the Act even if the offending footage did not originate in Australia but has an Australian link and is accessible or intended to be accessible by the Australian public.

 There are exceptions when a film will not infringe this prohibition, for example if the purpose of the footage is to discourage smoking or the use of tobacco products.
 Accidental or incidental publication/broadcasting of tobacco advertisements is also allowed where: